elliotfisher1/Travelling-Santa-Problem/README.md

 The problem covers major world cities spanning every continent and time zone, including Tokyo, Delhi, Cairo, London, New York, São Paulo, and Sydney.
 Each city carries its real coordinates, population, timezone, and December 24th sunrise/sunset times.

-The December 24th date is deliberate - it sets the specific daylight windows Santa must navigate, with shorter days in the northern hemisphere winter and longer days in the south.
+The December 24th date is deliberate - not only is it Christmas Eve, but it also sets the specific daylight windows Santa must navigate, with shorter days in the northern hemisphere winter and longer days in the south.

 ---